 I’ve been trying to change my style from presenting “cute” to something that is more like me.
 It’s gonna be a long way to go.

-Wanna make yourself a unique cartoon bag just as Debby?
+Wanna design a unique cartoon bag just as Debby?

 Go check our Monochrome Graffiti Collection!